Free Instagram Reels Safe Zone Template (PNG Overlay)

-Keep important content within the safe zone with this set of PNG Instagram Reels safe zone overlay templates that you can download and use in your editing software or on a monitor while filming.
+Keep important content within the Instagram Reels and Stories safe zone with this set of free PNG Instagram Reels safe zone overlay templates that you can download and use in your editing software or on a monitor while filming.

-The Instagram safe zone template displayed on top of video footage on a mobile phone screen
+Instagram safe zone displayed on top of video footage on a mobile phone screen

 One of the templates in action.
-You can see more of our social media video projects here.
+See more of our social media video projects.

-Vertical video is here to stay.
-We’re a London-based video production company, and delivering video projects in 9:16 alongside other formats has become a routine feature of almost every project we work on.
-We use these templates during production to make sure important content remains fully visible to the viewer.
+Vertical video is here to stay, and delivering video projects in 9:16 alongside other formats has become a routine feature of almost every project we work on.
+We use the advanced template set during production to make sure important content remains fully visible to the viewer.
 We hope you find them useful.

 Instagram “safe zone” FAQ